AlexeyGorovoy/zeithalt/r/index.md

 ----------

-<a id="#9ff1"></a>
 ----------
- ###  Revalx
+ ### <a id="9ff1"></a>Revalx

 `🧙‍♂️ Character`

 Reticula Valxion (/Reh-ti-cyu-lah Valk-see-on/), or Revalx (/Reh-valks/), is a strategist and field tactician who leads multiple squads of various members in the battlefield.

-A former Minister of Defense during his time in MindTech Institute, he assumes the position as a Tactical Field Commander of the [Valkyrie Spec Ops](#3660), an independent mercenary service.
+A former Minister of Defense during his time in MindTech Institute, he assumes the position as a Tactical Field Commander of the [Valkyrie Spec Ops](../refs/valkyrie_specops.md), an independent mercenary service.

-He co-founded the [Fighters Guild](#ee30) with other prominent sellswords and act as a proxy on the behalf of his squads to fund their combat operations.
+He co-founded the [Fighters Guild](../refs/fighters_guild.md) with other prominent sellswords and act as a proxy on the behalf of his squads to fund their combat operations.

 <!---